Skip to content

 Gloat has zero dependencies - everything installs automatically on first use.

-There are two main ways to get started: cloning the repository and sourcing the .rc file (recommended), or the one-line installer.
+There are two main ways to get started: cloning the repository and sourcing the .rc file, or the quick install script.

 For Bash, Fish or Zsh: